MEET OUR TEAM

 Sara Hills, Pre-Doctoral Intern, MS

 Sara is currently completing the last year of her Ph.D. in Counseling Psychology from Oklahoma State University in Stillwater, Oklahoma, where she also earned her M.S. in Educational Psychology with a Counseling emphasis.
 Sara came to graduate school after a successful career as an early childhood special education and elementary education teacher.
 While competing her graduate education, Sara was trained to use a variety of evidence-based and culturally sensitive treatments for children, adolescents, and families.
-Sara provides therapeutic interventions for a variety of concerns, and hopes to specialize in treatment for children and adolescents with chronic health conditions..
+Sara provides therapeutic interventions for a variety of concerns such as grief, anxiety, depression, childhood trauma, and behavioral concerns, and hopes to specialize in treatment for children and adolescents with chronic health conditions..

 In her free time, Sara enjoys spending time with her family and friends, fresh-food cooking, yoga and meditation, and getting outside as often as possible.